 A Florida landlord has a legal right to take certain actions, such as increasing a tenant’s rent.
 However, if these actions are done with the purpose of seeking revenge against a tenant, the action will be considered an act of retaliation.
 The landlord could face legal consequences for actions such as the following:

-- The landlord decreases services to the tenant.
+- The landlord decreases necessary services to the tenant.

-- The landlord files to evict the tenant.
+- The landlord files to evict the tenant without any other just cause.
 This is considered a retaliatory eviction.